Chihayaakasaka: History

 The area of the modern village of Chihayaakasaka was within ancient Kawachi Province, and became famous in the late Kamakura and Nanboku-chō periods as the home territory of the imperial loyalist, Kusunoki Masashige.
 Various fortifications from that period, notably Shimo-Akasaka Castle, Kami-Akasaka Castle and Chihaya Castle on the slopes of Mount Kongo were the sites of important battles in the 14th century.
 The villages of Chihaya and Akasaka were established within Ishikawa District with the creation of the modern municipalities system on April 1, 1889.
 On April 1, 1896 the area became part of Minamikawachi District, Osaka.
 The two villages merged on September 30, 1956 to form the village of Chihayaakasaka.

 In 1893, Akasaka, Kumatarō Kido and Yagorō Tani murdered 10 people, and left one infant alive.
 They then killed themselves after the murders.

 On March 1, 2008 Chihayaakasaka requested a merge into the adjacent city of Kawachinagano, after talks of merging with the surrounding towns of Kanan and Taishi fell through.
 These plans were also rejected due to strong public opposition on August 14, 2009.

 Government

 Chihayaakasaka has a mayor-council form of government with a directly elected mayor and a unicameral village council of seven members.
 Chihayaakasaka collectively with the cities of Tondabayashi and Ōsakasayama, and other municipalities of Minamikawachi District contributes two members to the Osaka Prefectural Assembly.
 In terms of national politics, the village is part of Osaka 15th district of the lower house of the Diet of Japan.

 Economy

 Chihayaakasaka was traditionally dependent on agriculture (notably shiitake) and forestry.
 The area suffers from an aging population and rural depopulation.

 Education

-Chihayaakasaka has two public elementary schools and one public middle schools operated by the village government.
-The village does not have and a high school.
+Chihayaakasaka has two public elementary schools and one public middle school operated by the village government.
+The village does not have a high school.